MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/mobile-tutorial.md

 ## Limitations that may hinder accurate surface detection

-- Flat surfaces without texture, such as a white desk.
+- Flat surfaces without texture, such as a white desk
-- Environments with dim lighting or very bright lighting.
+- Environments with dim lighting or very bright lighting
-- Transparent or reflective surfaces like glass.
+- Transparent or reflective surfaces like glass
-- Dynamic or moving surfaces.
+- Dynamic or moving surfaces

 ## How to resolve error messages